amaziahub/pr-jukebox/README.md

 ---

 ### Customizing the Song List
-* Add Songs: You can add more songs to the songs.json file by including new keyword-song pairs.
+* **Add Songs**: You can add more songs to the songs.json file by including new keyword-song pairs.
-* Change Keywords: The keywords are matched to the PR title, so feel free to update them to suit your needs.
+* **Change Keywords**: The keywords are matched to the PR title, so feel free to update them to suit your needs.
-* Default Song: If no match is found, the action will post a default song (e.g., "Bohemian Rhapsody").
+* **Default Song**: If no match is found, the action will post a default song (e.g., "Bohemian Rhapsody").

+---

+# License
+This project is licensed under the MIT License.